f5devcentral/f5-agility-labs-adc/docs/class7/modules/module02.rst

    b.
 Reset the pool statistics.

    c.
-Browse to your virtual server and refresh several times.
+In your RDP session to Jumpbox, browse to your virtual server and refresh several times.

    d.
-Refresh you statistics.
+Refresh you statistics on bigip01.

    e.
 Are all members taking connections?